hyichao/protobuf-lmdb/README.md

 ### Prepare .proto file

-ProtoBuffer required a definition file of your own data structure. i.e. the `image.proto` file in our example.
+ProtoBuffer required a definition file of your own data structure. i.e. the `definition.proto` file in our example.
+FYI. this proto file contains a message named `Datum`, which is copied from [CAFFE](https://github.com/BVLC/caffe/blob/master/src/caffe/proto/caffe.proto).

 ```
 protoc --python_out=. definition.proto